 Background: Plain language versions of evidence-based health information are likely to be more accessible to end-users, particularly the general public, and may increase uptake of recommendations.

 Methods: In this online, allocation-concealed, blinded, superiority RCT, we recruited parents from around the world.
 Our primary outcome was understanding.
-Secondary outcomes were: accessibility and usability, satisfaction, intended behaviour, and preference.
+Secondary outcomes were as follows: accessibility and usability, satisfaction, intended behaviour, and preference.
 Individual interviews were conducted with a subset of participants to provide deeper understanding of their preferences.
-Participants were randomised to receive one of two recommendations: Pfizer-BioNTech vaccine for children aged 5-11 years; Mothers with COVID-19 rooming with their newborn as part of usual hospital care.
+Participants were randomised to receive one of two recommendations: Pfizer-BioNTech vaccine for children aged 5-11 years; mothers with COVID-19 rooming with their newborn as part of usual hospital care.
 Participants were then randomised to receive a plain language (PLR) or standard language version (SLV) of the recommendation.